A last minute mysterious invite promising a chance to shoot at terrorists leads me to the JFTB in Los Alamitos, CA.

 The tour is offered to the public only four times a year and is provided by the The Regional Military Affairs Committee (RMAC) of the Los Alamitos Area Chamber of Commerce.
 The young gentlemen up front is Dean, our tour guide and council member of Los Alamitos.

 The tour gives you an overview of the basic operations that take place at the JFTB, a 1400 acre military oasis and last remaining active military airfield in the greater LA/Orange County areas.

 This building was referred to as the ‘Motel 6’ on base and provides friends and family cheap accommodations while visiting relatives in the neighboring communities.

-Throughout the tour and even before you arrive, you are bombarded with information about the only restaurant on base, Fiddlers Green.
+Throughout the tour and even before you arrive, you are bombarded with information about the only restaurant on base, The Pub at Fiddlers Green.
 There are signs for it everywhere and they continuously bring it up during the tour.
 It’s rather annoying.

 Well guess what?
-The first stop on the tour drops your ass off right on the doorstep of this god awful restaurant.
-At least they have a bar and an authentic Irish women running the place.
+The first stop on the tour drops your ass off right on the doorstep of The Pub at Fiddlers Green.
+At least they have a bar and a sweet authentic Irish women running the place.